 And compared to the self-aware glibness of his previous films, Baby Driver is arguably the most accessible film he’s ever made.

 But while the action is undeniably elegant, the writing leaves a lot to be desired.
 Despite being a modern-day romantic fable, the story never clicks in the way a fable should.
-Character motives are a big contributor to this particular problem; when things starts to go south, characters begin to do questionable things without much rhyme or reason.
+Character motives are a big contributor to this particular problem; when things start to go south, characters begin to do questionable things without much rhyme or reason.

 For example, Baby’s motive gets a little fuzzy during the second act.
 There were plenty of instances in which he could have cancelled the heist, but he doesn’t.
 Instead, his actions further complicate the plot and his intentions are never really made clear.
 I’m left wondering whether he actually wanted to commit the crime or not.